25 Child Actors When They Got Their Start Vs. Now

 Mary Kate Olsen and Ashley Olsen (Then)

 The acting careers of Mary Kate (left) and Ashley Olsen launched in tandem.
-At just 6 months old, they were cast as Michelle Tanner on Full House.
-(Since the two are twins, they took turns portraying Michelle on-screen.)
+At just six months old, they were cast as Michelle Tanner on Full House.
+(Since the two are twins, they took turns portraying Michelle onscreen.)
 Over the course of the show's original eight-season run, viewers watched the sisters grow up before their own eyes.
 After Full House wrapped, the sisters Olsen went on to star in multiple films—including It Takes Two (1995), Passport to Paris (1999), The Challenge (2003), and New York Minute (2004)—before throwing in the towel on acting altogether (and all together).

 Mary Kate and Ashley Olsen (Now)